Kleinjohann/sugoku/README.md

 ## Planned Improvements

+- Improve UX for saving, loading and for exercises
+- Build a main menu for the TUI, move CLI parameters to menu options
 - Implement more solving strategies
 - Improve the TUI
     - Allow selection of multiple cells to enter multiple candidates at once